The date of the Queen’s state funeral has been announced

 The state funeral of Queen Elizabeth II will be held at Westminster Abbey at 11am on Monday 19 September, it has been announced.

-The Queen’s body will lie in state in Westminster Hall for “four clear days” from 14 September until 6.30am on the morning of the funeral to allow the public to pay their respects.
+The Queen’s body will be brought down from Scotland to lie in state in Westminster Hall for “four clear days”, from 14 September until 6.30am on the morning of the funeral, to allow the public to pay their respects.

-King Charles III this morning declared the date of the state funeral to be a bank holiday across the UK.
+Earlier on Saturday King Charles III declared the date of the state funeral to be a bank holiday across the UK.

-The coffin bearing the Queen’s body – which is lying at Balmoral Castle – will begin its journey to the Abbey on Sunday, taking a six-hour journey by hearse to the Palace of Holyroodhouse in Edinburgh.
+The coffin bearing the Queen’s body – lying at Balmoral Castle – will begin its journey to the abbey on Sunday, taking a six-hour journey by hearse to the Palace of Holyroodhouse in Edinburgh.

-The journey to Edinburgh will be taken at a slow pace in order to allow mourners gathered in the towns and villages on the route to pay their respects.
+The journey to Edinburgh will be taken at a slow pace in order to allow mourners in towns and villages on the route to pay their respects.
+Scotland’s first minister, Nicola Sturgeon, said the “poignant” journey would give the public a chance to “mark our country’s shared loss”.

-From Holyroodhouse, the oak coffin will be taken in procession along the Royal Mile to St Giles’ Cathedral.

-It will then be flown by RAF plane to the Northolt air-base and taken to Buckingham Palace and then on to parliament, where the Queen will lie in state in historic Westminster Hall.
+It will then be flown by RAF plane to the Northolt airbase and taken to Buckingham Palace, then on to parliament, where the Queen will lie in state in historic Westminster Hall.

 Thousands of people are expected to file past the late monarch’s coffin during the period of lying in state.
 Further details of how the public can attend will be announced in the coming days.

-From there, it is expected to be taken on a gun carriage hauled by Royal Navy sailors to Westminster Abbey for the state funeral service and then moved to St George’s Chapel in Windsor where the Queen will be laid to rest.
+From there, it is expected to be taken on a gun carriage hauled by Royal Navy sailors to Westminster Abbey for the state funeral service, then moved to St George’s Chapel in Windsor, where the Queen will be laid to rest.

-Arrangements for the coming days were announced by the Duke of Norfolk, in his role as Earl Marshal.
+The coffin of Prince Philip, the Queen’s husband of 73 years who died in April 2021, is expected to be moved from the royal vault at Windsor to be buried alongside his wife.

 Register for free to continue reading